-What I call The Spa Treatment is simply a nice long soak in an epsom salt bath, a dose of olive oil and TLC.
+What I call The Spa Treatment is simply a nice long soak in anbath, a dose of olive oil, and TLC.
 Epsom salt is a combination of magnesium and sulfate.
 You can find it in the pharmacy, as it’s used by people as a laxative and as a foot soak.
 For such a simple and inexpensive product, it has many curative functions.
 The magnesium improves circulatory health, flushes toxins, improves muscle and nerve function, maintains the proper level of calcium in the blood and increases oxygen use.
 The sulfates help form brain tissues and joint proteins, creates mucin proteins that line the digestive tract, detoxifies contaminants, and improves absorption of nutrients.
 Obviously, it’s a general and potent cure-all.
 Fortunately, it is absorbed readily through the skin, which makes treatment with it easy.

 The first step in the Spa Treatment is to give your hen an epsom salt soak.
 Fill a tub with water that is warm but not too hot, the temperature that you would want to bathe in.
-Add a quarter cup of epsom salt to the water.
+Add a cup of epsom salt to the water.
 Set your hen into the tub.
 Few hens struggle to get out.
-She should settle right in.
+Yours should settle right in.
 You might have to gently encourage her to sit down.
 The water should come up to her chest, but no higher.
 Let her soak until the water cools.
 If she is particularly poopy or dirty, you can use soap and wash her, then refill the tub with water and epsom salts and soak again.
 (To see how to bathe a hen, watch my YouTube video.)
 Gently lift her out of the bath and pat dry with a towel, then use a blow dryer on low.
 The hens like that, too!

-Next in the Spa Treatment is to feed or dose with olive oil.
-Especially for a hen who has been feeling weak, enabling her to clean out her intestinal tract helps to set her right.Hopefully, your hen is strong enough to eat.
+Next in the Spa Treatment is to dose with olive oil.
+Enabling a hen to clear out her intestinal tract can often set a hen right.Hopefully, your hen is strong enough to eat.
 Two teaspoons of olive oil helps to move whatever is in her system along.
-The easiest way to give this to her is to put it on her favorite treat and let her eat it (try it in cooked oatmeal) Or, you can use a plastic syringe (like the ones used to give children oral medication) and squirt it in her mouth (being very careful to do this in little bits so she swallows the oil and it doesn’t go into her lungs.)
+The easiest way to give this to her is to put it on her favorite treat and let her eat it (try it in cooked oatmeal or pieces of bread.)
+If your hen is not able to peck at and swallow even her favorite treat, then she is likely too sick for the Spa Treatment to work.

 Lastly, she needs TLC.
 If the hen likes being in the quiet safety of a dog crate, away from bullying hens, give her some time on her own.
 If she prefers to be with the flock, put her back with her friends.
 Hopefully, all of this care will alleviate the symptoms.
-You should notice an improvement by the next day.
-If it does help, you can repeat the treatment one more time.
+If the Spa Treatment is going to help your hen, you’ll know within twenty-four hours.
+If you see a positive change in your bird, you can give the treatment one more time.
+However, if there is no change, then whatever she has is more serious that than the Spa Treatment can help.
 If it doesn’t help, at least it hasn’t hurt, and you’ll have narrowed down what might be causing the symptoms.
 The Spa Treatment has fixed several of my birds, and helped many others.
 If you have success with the Spa Treatment, do let me know!
 The more case histories I hear about, the better advice I can give.